pytorch/pytorch/README.md

 If you plan to contribute new features, utility functions, or extensions to the core, please first open an issue and discuss the feature with us.
 Sending a PR without discussion might end up resulting in a rejected PR because we might be taking the core in a different direction than you might be aware of.

-To learn more about making a contribution to Pytorch, please see our [Contribution page](CONTRIBUTING.md).
+To learn more about contributing to Pytorch, please see our [Contribution page](CONTRIBUTING.md).

 ## The Team